HectorTorrez/hectortorrez/README.md

 ### Hi there 👋

-My name is Hector Torrez
+My name is Hector Torrez.
-🖥 I'm currently studying Ing.
-Sistemas and JavaScript
+- 🖥 I'm currently studying Ing.
+Sistemas and JavaScript.